Skip to content

 Break-glass access testQuarterlySecurity operations

-• Converting wildcards too aggressively without role testing
+• Converting wildcards too aggressively without testing each role in isolation

-• Treating IAM review as a yearly audit-only activity
+• Treating IAM review as an annual audit activity rather than an ongoing practice

-• Every permission change must have owner + rollback plan
+• Every permission change must have a documented owner and a rollback plan

-• Every trust policy change must include impact review
+• Every trust policy change must include an impact assessment

-• Every admin-equivalent role requires documented business justification
+• Every admin-equivalent role requires written business justification

-• Every remediation item needs retest evidence before closure
+• Every remediation item needs retest evidence before it can be closed

 Review AreaChecklist ItemDone